Today I’m sharing a full body beginner workout.

 Starting on your knees and hands, make sure your body is a straight line from your knees to hips, shoulders, and neck.
 Your hands should be a bit wider than your shoulders.
 Slowly bend at the elbows, lowering yourself to the ground.
 Try to get at low as possible, and then push yourself back up, all the while maintaining that straight line.

 Lay on your back with your knees bent and your feet flat on the floor.
-With your hands behind your head and elbows out to the side, bring your feet off the floor so that your shins are parallel to the floor and your knees are bent at a 90 degree angle.
+With your hands behind your head and elbows out to the side, bring your feet off the floor.
+Your shins should be parallel to the floor and your knees bent at a 90 degree angle.
 Bring your shoulder blades off the floor and alternate bringing your left elbow towards your right knee, and your right elbow towards your left knee.
 Your feet should look like they’re pedaling a bike.

 Stand with feet hip width apart.
-Step forward with one foot so that the front leg’s thigh is parallel to the ground, and the back leg’s shin is parallel to the ground.
+Step forward with one foot so that the front leg’s thigh is parallel to the ground.
+The back leg’s shin should be parallel to the ground.
 The back knee shouldn’t touch the floor.
-Use your quads and glutes to step the front foot back towards your back foot and end by standing straight up with feet hip width apart again.
+Use your quads and glutes to step the front foot back towards your back foot.
+End by standing straight up with feet hip width apart again.
 For the second lunge step forward with the other foot.

 To perform a side plank, lay on your side with your elbow beneath your shoulder and your forearm on the ground.
-With your top foot stacked on top of your bottom foot, lift your hips off the floor so that your shoulders, hips, knees, and feet are in a straight line.
+With your top foot stacked on top of your bottom foot, lift your hips off the floor.
+Your shoulders, hips, knees, and feet are in a straight line.
 Hold and then repeat on the other side.